vindolin/selecta/README.rst

       -a, --case-sensitive  start in case-sensitive mode
       -d, --remove-duplicates
                             remove duplicated lines
-      -y, --show-hits       highlight the part of each line which match the substrings or regexp
+      -y, --show-matches    highlight the part of each line which matches the substrings or regexp
       --bash                standard for bash history search, same as -b -i -d --zsh                 standard for zsh history search, same as -b -i -d